Application Process

 Tips for writing a strong statement of purpose and objectives:

-- Share your passion about the field of public health and the specific program you are applying to.
-Write about how you learned about public health and why you believe it’s the right choice for you.
+1. Share your passion for the field of public health and/or the specific program to which you are applying.
+Write about why you believe this area of study is the right choice for you.

 Official transcripts are required from each U.S. and English-speaking Canadian institutions attended and must be sent directly from that institution to SOPHAS to be considered official.
 This includes a University of Minnesota transcript (if applicable).
 For more information on the SOPHAS transcript requirement visit the SOPHAS FAQ page.